Skip to main content

 The current status of agendas under the responsibility of the ÚNMZ in the Council's working bodies is available for consultation here.

-Danish presidency programme
+Cyprus presidency programme

 If you have any questions regarding the above, please contact us at radaeu@unmz.gov.cz.